glontyid/social-network/README.md

 # social-network

-# use "npm install" in root derictory and /client
+# use "npm install" in root directory and /client

 # use "run dev: for start project